JK-Tech24/MSc-AI-ePortfolio/index.md

 ## What I Studied and What I Can Do

-My MSc in Artificial Intelligence gave me practical experience in building intelligent systems from start to finish.
-This included defining real problems clearly, working responsibly with data, applying statistics, building and comparing machine learning models, creating text-based features, using knowledge representation for explainable reasoning, and developing intelligent-agent systems with traceability and secure handling in mind.
+During my MSc in Artificial Intelligence, I gained practical experience in developing intelligent systems from start to finish.
+This included defining real-world problems clearly, working responsibly with data, applying statistics, building and comparing machine learning models, creating text-based features, using knowledge representation for explainable reasoning, and developing intelligent-agent systems with traceability and secure handling in mind.

 ---